diotriandika/learn-networking/ITNSA Documentation/ITNSA 2023/Client Server/4 - Lombok DNS.md

 >
 > Create records of all servers in lks.id domain according to their hostname.
 > - The record should points to all available IP Addresses in each server.
+>
+> Create records for all other tasks required in the Lombok Network, including but not limited to:
+> - Email
+> - Web

 #### Installing DNS Server